herereadthis/timballisto/docs/antennas.md

 # Antenna Appendix

 This doc contains supplemental information for setting up antennas.
-Ignore this page unless you want to dive deep into setting up an antenna
+Ignore this page unless you want to dive deep into setting up an antenna.

 ## RG6 Cabling